nuxeo/nuxeo-drive/DEVELOPERS.md

 ## Requirements Notes

-- The [PyUp bot](https://pyup.io/) will automatically check for updates and opend a PR if needed.
+- The [Dependabot](https://dependabot.com) will automatically check for updates and opend a PR if needed.
 - :warning: **SECURITY**: before upgrading a package, ensure its source code and its updated dependencies are safe to distribute.
-- Hashes are not used for testing packages as they are not distributed.

 ## Client Architecture